lenamarusik/BGD_NYC_taxi/README.md

 * transforms SILVER to GOLD
 * applies constraints to GOLD tables

-This ensures full end-to-end reproducibility.
+This ensures consistent, reproducible end-to-end execution.

 ---